Martha Monahan, Ed.D., Principal

 Ms. Long joined Center Street team in 2017.
 She has been in public education since 2000 and served in Lawndale Elementary School District as as an elementary school teacher, middle school teacher, and language arts specialist.
 Ms. Long received her Bachelor of Arts in Sociology and Masters in Education from UCLA, where she developed a strong foundation for social justice in public education.
 As a long time Cotsen Foundation Alum, Ms. Long has had solid training and experience in the areas of Balanced Literacy, CGI Math Instruction, Reader’s and Writer’s Workshop, differentiated instruction, and English Language development.
 Ms. Long demonstrates strong instructional leadership by supporting and transforming research based theories into real-life classroom practices.

 As a passionate educator and mother of three, Ms. Long believes that every student is capable and deserving a positive, safe, effective learning environment.
-She is grateful for the opportunity to contribute to the great work that is taking place in ESUSD and looking forward to getting to know the students, families, and great community of El Segundo.
+She is grateful for the opportunity to contribute to the great work that is taking place in ESUSD for the students, families, and community of El Segundo.

 To contact Ms. Long, email: Grace Long